baranosh/calx/README.md

 This Program is designed to calculate the average scores of alx students.

-It sums the scores of all projects average scores and divides them by the number of projects done to give you the overa+rall total scores.
+It sums the scores of all projects average scores and divides them by the number of projects done to give you the overall total scores.

-So far, we have done 0-day, Low level programming, System engineering and algorithm as well as Evaluations and this is atotal of four (4) projects.
-The program collects the point for each projects, addsthem up and divides them by the total number of projects done.
+So far, we have done 0-day, Low level programming, System engineering and algorithm as well as Evaluations and this is a total of four (4) projects.
+The program collects the point for each projects, adds them up and divides them by the total number of projects done.

 ![carbon (1)](https://user-images.githubusercontent.com/108129721/197717718-3a27aec0-b125-4360-bc5d-c7ef1d8dc853.png)